 It has gotten better over time and now has more packages with different channel sets, more streaming devices, and better clarity.
 Is it perfect?
 No, but it’s one of the original live TV streaming services and it works for me.

 Over the Air Antenna

 The old tried and true method to get TV channels is to use an over the air antenna.
 Most flat screen televisions can be hooked up to an antenna with little to no work.
 All you have to do is plug it in and search for the channels on your television.
 I use a combo of Netflix and an over the air antenna.
 I recommend the Mohu Leaf as it is relatively small, sleek, and cheap.
 There are many great antenna’s that you can purchase for your television, but you need to make sure that you can receive over the air broadcasts at your location.
 Check out AntennaWeb.org to see which channels you will receive at your home with an antenna.
 The main reward for using an antenna is the cost.
 They are relatively cheap, depending on the model you choose, and there are no monthly fees.
 What can be better than no monthly fees?
 Check out Amazon for great reviews on antennas.

 There are countless ways to cut your cable and still be able to watch your favorite television shows.
 While it might not be as easy as picking up the remote and hitting the power button, it is still relatively easy.
 Just think how much you can save per month by dumping cable and choosing a cheaper service.
-I’ve been cable free for almost four years now and it was an excellent decision.
+I’ve been cable free for almost five years now and it was an excellent decision.
 While I do get hounded by Time Warner to add cable to my services, I just politely decline unless they can give me some package that equals my internet package price.
 That would be the only way.